-Normally, BRCA1 and BRCA2 help to protect against cancer, but certain mutations in one or both of the genes make cells "more likely to divide and change" more rapidly, giving rise to cancer.
+Normally, BRCA1 and BRCA2 help to protect against cancer, but certain mutations in one or both of the genes make cells "more likely to divide and change" more rapidly,

 The reason that the new study is significant is that until now, all risk assessments for patients with BRCA1 and BRCA2 mutations have relied on the results of "retrospective" studies - that is, those that look back on groups of patients who already have the disease.

 Being "after the fact," retrospective studies are prone to inherent problems such as bias and inaccuracies in recording and reporting of the desired information.